What Technology Surveys Can Tell You About Recent LegalTech Trends

 LegalTech developers face several challenges as they work on designing the next generation of technology solutions for the industry.
 The first question almost always comes down to whether it makes sense to build application features from scratch or to buy and integrate proven solutions.
 Many legal organizations are looking for powerful software tools that incorporate the latest in process automation technology, which often demands substantial development resources to build and implement.
 For many software developers, it can be difficult to get products to market quickly without cutting some corners here and there in terms of features when they have to build everything from the ground up.

 By incorporating ready-made functionality in the form of specialized integrations, developers can dedicate more of their resources to the innovative technology that powers their LegalTech solution.
-From HTML5 viewing that makes it easy to markup and redact files to document assembly tools that support contract automation, software integrations can rapidly expand the capabilities of an application to make it more attractive to legal organizations.
+From HTML5 viewing that makes it easy to securely view a variety of file types to collaboration tools that allow for markup and redaction, software integrations can rapidly expand the capabilities of an application to make it more attractive to legal organizations.

 Accusoft’s PrizmDoc Viewer allows developers to integrate versatile viewing and conversion functionality into their LegalTech solutions.
 It also features powerful annotation and redaction tools that can significantly streamline the eDiscovery process.
-For applications that need the ability to programmatically assemble contracts, PrizmDoc Editor’s versatile APIs work closely with automation tools to cut down on costly manual errors and manage rising workloads efficiently.
 Learn more about these and other solutions in our LegalTech Fact Sheet.